Page 7: Historical Events In October - 17

 2012 The exoplanet Alpha Centauri Bb is discovered orbiting Alpha Centauri on this day in history.

-2017 Philippine President Rodrigo Duterte declares city of Marawi "liberated" from militants on October - 17.
+2017 On this day in history philippine President Rodrigo Duterte declares city of Marawi "liberated" from militants

 2017 American short-story writer George Saunders wins the Man Booker Prize for his first novel "Lincoln in the Bardo" on October - 17.